bschalme/freshbooks-auth/README.md

 Make up a 256-bit JWT key and use it to populate `JWT_SECRET` in sentenv and envfile.
 I used [RandomKeygen](https://randomkeygen.com) to generate my 256-bit key.

-Make sure you're using Java 11 or greater.
+Make sure you're using Java 11.

 Dot-execute setenv  to set those three environment variables: